 In patients coinfected with hepatitis B or C virus receiving rilpivirine in studies C209 and C215, the incidence of hepatic enzyme elevation was higher than in subjects receiving rilpivirine who were not coinfected.
 The same increase was also observed in the efavirenz arm.
 The pharmacokinetic exposure of rilpivirine in coinfected subjects was comparable to that in subjects without coinfection.

-The following adverse reactions have been identified during postapproval use of emtricitabine or tenofovir DF.
+The following adverse reactions have been identified during postmarketing experience in patients receiving rilpivirine- or tenofovir DF-containing regimens.
 Because postmarketing reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Renal and Urinary Disorders